Le-bruit-de-nos-pas/PASE_Biomechanics_2021/README.md

 # PASE_Study
-## Da analysis on the strength of association between physical activity and gait performance in Parkinson's Disease
+## Data analysis on the strength of association between physical activity and gait performance in Parkinson's Disease